vRP-framework/vRP/README.md

 #### VoIP

-The VoIP API of vRP is designed using WebRTC and a p2p architecture.
+The VoIP system of vRP is designed using WebRTC and a p2p architecture.
 It allows to create things like voice chat with spatialization, group radio with audio effects (ex: police radio) or phone calls.
 It is an experimental feature.

 Check `cfg/client.lua` and `cfg/gui.lua` to configure the VoIP (to also replace the internal voice chat if wanted).
 You will need to setup a STUN/TURN server to have WebRTC working properly.